 - It may be a database you’ve been sent/given that was not cleanly shut down (i.e. there were active transactions) and you were not given the transaction log file

 In any of these scenarios, a damaged database cannot be attached to SQL Server using the normal methods: sp_attach_db, CREATE DATABASE … FOR ATTACH, or CREATE DATABASE … FOR ATTACH_REBUILD_LOG (the latter two being in SQL Server 2005 onwards).
 Either the data file damage will prevent the attach, or the log file damage will prevent crash recovery from being started or completed.

 To attach the database you need to fool SQL Server into thinking it’s already attached.
 The set of steps to go through are as follows:

-- Create a dummy database, with the same name, the same number of data and log files, with the same file names and same file IDs (make sure you have instant file initialization enabled so the file creations don’t take ages – see this blog post).
-This can be tricky to do if you’ve added removed files, but you need to make sure the file IDs are exactly the same.
+- Create a dummy database, with the same name, the same number of data and log files, with the exact same file names (extremely important!) and same file IDs (make sure you have instant file initialization enabled so the file creations don’t take ages – see this blog post).
+This can be tricky to do if you had added or removed files to the database before it was corrupted, but you need to make sure the file IDs are exactly the same.

 - Delete all the data and log files from the dummy database

 - Drop in as many of the data and log files from the damaged database as possible

 - Set the dummy database online (ALTER DATABASE RealDatabaseName SET ONLINE) or start the server if you shut it down for step 2